Rullbenga/rg_master/_posts/19/dec/2019-12-23-web-analytics-why-you-need-them-to-succeed-google-analytics-wordpress-tutorial.md

 ---
 layout: post
-title: "Stop Guessing!
-Learn About Web Analytics And How To Use Them to Improve Your Website"
+title: "Website Analytics | Why you should use them"
 description: "Learn the importance of website analytics and how to use them to improve your content.
 Also, tutorials by NickNick Schäferoff on how install Google Analytics."
 date: 2019-12-23T06:30:00-08:00
 feature_image: images/19/dec/stop-guessing-web-analytics-importance-post-thumbnail.png